 New York State's continued restructured investment in education is fundamental to the college and career readiness of all students and vital to the State's long term economic recovery efforts.
-This conceptual proposal discusses the challenging revenue constraints placed on school districts and identifies modifications to the current funding structure in support a productive and efficient system.
+This proposal discusses the challenging revenue constraints placed on school districts and identifies modifications to the current funding structure in support of a productive and efficient system.
 Specifically, it addresses the need for equity and transparency in school financing in light of the cap placed on General Support to Public Schools (GSPS) and recommends continued support for the Foundation Aid approach to school funding.
+It proposes the option of providing operating aid increases in a manner consistent with the principles of the original Foundation Aid formula while recognizing the impact of prior year reductions.
 It proposes the option of rebasing State Aid based on last year's levels, eliminating the GEA and using the Foundation Aid formula to distribute additional State Aid.
 It seeks costs savings and longer term solutions to Expense Based Aids which increasing consume a larger share of GSPS.
-This proposal also offers a renewed look at UPK, reiterates the need for districts to engage in multiyear financial planning, offers support for developing and tracking education opportunity indicators and reviews proposed efficiencies through shared services and regional educational approaches.
+This proposal also offers a renewed look at UPK, reiterates the need for districts to engage in multi-year financial planning, offers support for developing and tracking education opportunity indicators and reviews proposed efficiencies through shared services and regional educational approaches.